 Mr T T Raghunathan Executive Vice Chairman [Chief Executive Officer (CEO)];

-Mr S Kalyanaraman Director & Wholetime Secretary [Company Secretary]; and
+Mr S Kalyanaraman Wholetime Director & Secretary [Company Secretary]; and

 Mr B V K Durga Prasad President Finance [Chief Financial Officer (CFO)].

-Your Company adopted a Policy relating to selection remuneration and evaluation ofDirectors and Senior Management.
+Your Company adopted a Policy relating to selection appointment remuneration andevaluation of Directors and Senior Management Personnel.
 The said Policy is posted on theCompany's website at the following link https://ttkhealthcare. com/investorlist/policies/.

-(i) Statutory Auditor and their Report:
+(i) Statutory Auditor's and their Report:

 The Auditor's Report to the Shareholders for the year under review does not contain anyqualifications.

-(ii) Cost Auditor and Cost Audit Report: y Appointment for the year 2021-22:
+(ii) Cost Auditors and Cost Audit Report: y Appointment for the year 2021-22: